samjones00/docs/docs/_documentation/js-utils.md

 ### Eval

 Eval is useful if you want to execute custom JavaScript functions, or if you want to have a text DSL or scripting language for executing custom logic or business rules you want to be able to change without having to compile or redeploy your App.
-It uses [Templates Sandbox](http://templates.servicestack.net/docs/sandbox) which lets you evaluate the script within a custom scope that defines what functions and arguments it has access to, e.g:
+It uses [#Script Sandbox](https://sharpscript.net/docs/sandbox) which lets you evaluate the script within a custom scope that defines what functions and arguments it has access to, e.g:

 ```csharp
 public class CustomFilter : TemplateFilter